JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 ]
 ```

 I've basically added four more blobs by using `for frame_start in 1:10:50` inside the array definition.
+It's a basic list comprehension which might be hard to get at first as it's spreading over several lines.

 Then I defined the start of the `Action` with: `frame_start:frame_start+149` such that every blob is there for 150 frames and reduced the number of frames in the subactions a bit to have 150 frames.

 ![The loading movement with some friends](assets/loading_with_friends.gif)